ndmitchell/hlint/README.md

 HLint knows the fixities for all the operators in the base library, but no others.
 HLint works on a single file at a time, and does not resolve imports, so cannot see fixity declarations from imported modules.
 You can tell HLint about fixities by putting them in a hint file, or passing them on the command line.
 For example, pass `--with=infixr 5 !@%$`, or put all the fixity declarations in a file and pass `--hint=fixities.hs`.
 You can also use [--find](https://rawgithub.com/ndmitchell/hlint/master/hlint.htm#find) to automatically produce a list of fixity declarations in a file.

-### How can I use `--with` or `--hint` with the default hints?
+### Which hints are used?

-HLint does not use the default set of hints if custom hints are specified on the command line using `--with` or `--hint`.
-To include the default hints pass `--hint=HLint` on the command line.
+HLint uses the `hlint.yaml` file it ships with by default (containing things like the `concatMap` hint above), along with with the first `.hlint.yaml` file it finds in the current directory or any parent thereof.
+To include other hints, pass `--hint=filename.yaml`.
+If you pass any `--with` hint you will need to explicitly add any `--hint` flags required.

 ### Why do I sometimes get a "Note" with my hint?